Human rights in Denmark: Violence against women

-The Istanbul Convention (the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence), which was ratified by Denmark in 2014, classifies "rape and all other non-consensual acts of a sexual nature" as being criminal offences.
+In 2014, Denmark ratified the Istanbul Convention (the Council of Europe's Convention on Preventing and Combating Violence against Women and Domestic Violence).
+It classifies "rape and all other non-consensual acts of a sexual nature" as being criminal offences.
 However, the definition of rape in domestic Danish law is not based on the notion of consent and is instead based on the presence of "physical violence, threat or coercion" or "if the victim is found to have been unable to resist."

 This is deemed to be problematic as the assumption that a victim gives their consent to a sexual act if they do not resist it physically ignores the possibility of "involuntary paralysis" or "freezing," and thus the inability to resist.

-According to the European Union Agency for Fundamental Rights in 2014, said that, "Denmark has the highest spread rate of physical and sexual violence against women in Europe."
+In 2014 also, the European Union Agency for Fundamental Rights said that, "Denmark has the highest spread rate of physical and sexual violence against women in Europe."
+In addition, several reports say that Denmark has the highest prevalence of sexual violence in Europe.
+Also, Amnesty International indicated that Denmark has "widespread sexual violence" and systemic problems in how it deals with rape.
+According to studies conducted, state that around 5,100 women a year are victims of rape or attempted rape.
+A report published by Amnesty International in March 2019 states that women in Denmark rarely reported rape due to a "lack of trust in the justice system" and the poor treatment of victims throughout the legal process.
 Also, Denmark has received harsh criticism for inadequate laws in regard to sexual violence.

 In April 2018, the Danish opposition proposed the introduction of a "consent-based definition of rape" as outlined under the Istanbul Convention.
 This was rejected in Parliament.
 In addition, pressure was put on the Danish government by the Council of Europe's Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO) to adapt its sexual violence legislation to include the notion of "freely given consent."

-A report published by Amnesty International in March 2019 states that women in Denmark rarely reported rape due to a "lack of trust in the justice system" and the poor treatment of victims throughout the legal process.

-In addition, several reports say that Denmark has the highest prevalence of sexual violence in Europe.
-Also, Amnesty International indicated that Denmark has "widespread sexual violence" and systemic problems in how it deals with rape.
-According to studies conducted, state that around 5,100 women a year are victims of rape or attempted rape.